Create a New Course

 The next step in developing a course is to prepare the Course Addition Packet, and submit it to Academic Services for processing.
 This form is only accepted via an email that copies the Cluster Chair, Associate Dean and Dean of the faculty presenting the curriculum action.
 It should be sent along with support documents (course outlines, Cluster and Business Partnership Minutes, related curriculum action documentation).

-Note: All courses offered for PSAV or AS credit must be attached to an existing or new program offered at Palm Beach State College.
+Note: All courses offered for CCPor AS credit must be attached to an existing or new program offered at Palm Beach State College.

 Completion of New Course Addition Process